crittercism/apteligent-xamarin-sdk/component/GettingStarted.md

 Userflows allows companies to track key interactions or user flows in their app such as login, account registration, and in app purchase.
-By default, the SDK will automatically track application load time as a transaction.
-You can specify additional transactions by adding a few more lines of code to your application.
+By default, the SDK will automatically track application load time as a userflow.
+You can specify additional userflows by adding a few more lines of code to your application.

-Developers must add code to specify where a transaction starts and where a transaction ends.
+Developers must add code to specify where a userflow starts and where a userflow ends.
 All other API calls are optional.
-If a crash occurs, all in-flight transactions will automatically be failed and reported with the crash.
-Use the ``BeginUserflow``, ``EndUserflow``, and ``FailUserflow`` methods to log transactions.
+If a crash occurs, all in-flight userflows will automatically be failed and reported with the crash.
+Use the ``BeginUserflow``, ``EndUserflow``, and ``FailUserflow`` methods to log userflows.

-Here's an example of how to log a single transaction:
+Here's an example of how to log a single userflow:

 ```csharp
     Crittercism.BeginUserflow("login");